Back

 Expanding the application’s capabilities, users can use geolocation to find new places.

-During development, it is crucial to consider whether users can mark that geolocation manually if the connection is weak.
+During the development process, it is crucial to consider whether users can mark that geolocation manually if the connection is weak.
 Constant tracking will also come in handy to offer relevant content depending on the location or track friends’ movements like on Zenly.

 Support